 On October 12th, 2015, LIGO made its second detection of gravitational waves.
-This event, known as LVT151012, is theorized to be the result of the inspiral of two black holes in a binary system of 23 and 13 solar masses.
-This isn't confirmed completely yet, which is the reason to why it is given the acronym LVT, meaning "LIGO-Virgo Trigger", and not GW like others, which stands for "Gravitational Wave" [1].
+This event, known as LVT151012, is theorized to be the result of the inspiral of two black holes in a binary system of 23 and 13 solar masses (Figure 1).
+This event isn't confirmed completely yet, which is the reason why it is given the acronym LVT, meaning "LIGO-Virgo Trigger", and not GW like others, which stands for "Gravitational Wave" [1].